NikhilMyadam/Design-Optimization-Using-Surrogate-Modeling/README.md

 The same process is repeated for the other rocker sill angles, generating individual `MODELS_DATABASE_{angle}` CSV and XLSX files, where `{angle}` represents the rocker sill angle.

 Finally, the `xgb_models_database` script is used to create the complete `XGB_MODELS_DATABASE` database by combining all `MODELS_DATABASE_{angle}` CSV files and removing redundant information.
 This resulting database contains the design variables' information in **length, angle and thickness**, along with the output variables' information in **peak impact force, total deformation and energy absorbed**.

+## 4. Surrogate Model

+The previously generated `XGB_MODELS_DATABASE` is used for **surrogate model training and development**.

+### 4.1 Correlation Analysis

+Correlation analysis is performed to investigate the strength and significance of the relationships between the design variables in **angle and thickness** and the output variables in **peak impact forces and energy absorption**.
+The resulting diagonal correlation matrix is illustrated in the figure {correlation matrix}.

+### 4.2 XGBoost Regression Models

+A gradient boosting regression framework, **XGBoost**, is used to model the nonlinear relationships between the design variables (input features) and the crashworthiness metrics (output features).
+Individual regression models are developed to predict **peak impact force, energy absorption and total deformation** as functions of the design variables.
+This was done to accurately capture the nonlinear relationships between the input and different output features.

+The XGBoost estimators are constructed using tree-based models, and **mean squared error (MSE)** is used as the loss function.
+The models are developed using a combination of general parameters, booster parameters and learning-task parameters.
+Regularization techniques are also applied to reduce the risk of overfitting.
+Given the number of available hyperparameters, **GridSearch** is used for hyperparameter tuning.
+The regression performance of the estimators is evaluated using **R² score, mean absolute error (MAE), mean squared error (MSE), root mean squared error (RMSE) and mean absolute percentage error (MAPE)**.
+The model performance is further evaluated by studying the fit between true and predicted values, and by generating residual plots to investigate potential bias.

+### 4.3 Surrogate Model Deployment

+The Python script `nn_metamodel_deploy` stored in the `surrogate_model` folder reads and preprocesses the `XGB_MODELS_DATABASE` for surrogate model development.

+The script also generates the correlation matrix and creates two directories, `Models` and `Results`, in which the optimal prediction models and their corresponding results are saved.

+The resulting surrogate models predict **peak impact force, energy absorption and total deformation** as functions of the **rocker sill angle and thickness**.
+These prediction models are subsequently used to formulate the optimization function.